aspalvieri/SpeerAssessment/README.md

 ```

 ## API Calls
 If an API says "Requires authentication", that means you must send it a JWT token through either the x-access-token header or the authorization header.
 The sent object is what you need to pass in the body of the request.
-The returned object assumes the call was successful:
+The returned object is what the API returns, assuming it was successful:

 ### /api/users
 ### POST: /api/users/register